mlmedia/media-backup-script/README.md

 If you do not already have an S3 bucket set up, see the **_Requirements_** section of this README.

-Create an S3MEDIABUCKET environment variable to the `/etc/environment` file so that it is accessible by cron.
+Create the S3MEDIABUCKET and MEDIADIR environment variables to the `/etc/environment` file so that it is accessible by cron.

 ```
 sudo nano /etc/environment
 ```
-Add the following line to the end of the file, using your S3 bucket name.
+Add the following line to the end of the file, using your S3 bucket name and target media directory.
 ```
 S3MEDIABUCKET=your-bucket-name
+MEDIADIR=/path/to/target/media/dir
 ```

 Log out.